-- 3. Refer to the program information in the Academic Programs section of the Catalog for specific course requirements. - 4.
-Courses required for the competitive selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 3.0 must be earned in the required courses. - 5.
-Students must hold a current CPR Certification from the American Heart Association for Healthcare Providers.
-This certification must remain current throughout the duration of the program.
-Online CPR certification will not be accepted.
-A copy of the certification must be attached to the Competitive Selection File Review Request form. - 6.
-Applicants must earn an Adjusted Individual Total Score of 65% on the pre-entrance Test of Essential Academic Skill (TEAS) exam.
-The exam must be current within two (2) years of the program start date.
-Beginning July 1, 2019, a maximum of two attempts will be allowed per calendar year, with a minimum of 30 days between attempts.
-A copy of the TEAS score report must be attached to the Competitive Selection File Review Request form. - 7.
-The competitive selection score is based 40% on the letter grades earned in the required courses, up to 40 points.
-The score earned on the TEAS exam determines 60% of the score, up to 60 points. - 8.
-When a tie occurs, the grade for ALHS 1011 will be used.
-The student with the highest grade for the course will be selected.
-If a tie remains, the student with the highest score on the TEAS exam will be selected. - 9.
-A student who is selected and declines admission will not automatically be admitted to another class cohort.
-The student must reapply through the competitive selection process. - 10.
-A minimum grade of 75 is required for academic progress in the Associate Degree Nursing (ADN) and PN programs.
+Completed college certificate, college diploma, or degree (in the event of multiple awards, points from the highest earned award will be applied to the ranking score.
+Official transcripts showing the conferment of the award must be received before the application deadline.

+8. If a tie occurs, the student with the highest score on the TEAS exam will be selected.

+9. If a tie remains, the applicant who submitted their Selection File Review Request Form application earliest will be selected.

+10. A student who is selected and declines admission will not automatically be admitted to another class cohort.
+The student must reapply.

+11. A minimum grade of 75 is required for academic progress in the Practical Nursing program.
 Any nursing course completed with a grade of less than 75 or an inability to complete the course for other reasons will result in an interruption of progression in the program.
 Satisfactory completion of the clinical component of a nursing course is required to pass the course.
 Clinical and theory in any course are required to be completed concurrently.
-As of Fall 2022: a student who is unsuccessful in any nursing course, regardless of the reason for withdrawal, will only be allowed one (1) re-entry to the ADN/PN program.
-In order to be readmitted, a student must complete the ADN/PN Request for Readmission Form and submit it to the ADN/PN Program Director.
+As of Fall 2022: a student who is unsuccessful in any nursing course, regardless of the reason for withdrawal, will only be allowed one (1) re-entry to the Practical Nursing program.
+In order to be readmitted, a student must complete the Practical Nursing Request for Readmission Form and submit it to the Practical Nursing Program Director.
 It is recommended that students take one (1) semester off before readmission to the program, but no longer than two (2) semesters.
-Any student not returning within two (2) semesters must reenter the competitive selection process for the ADN/PN program and is not guaranteed a seat.
-Reentry is not automatic and is also dependent on the availability of space in the requested course.
+Any student not returning within two (2) semesters must reenter the selection process for the Practical Nursing program and is not guaranteed a seat.
+Reentry is not automatic and is on a space availability.

-Competitive Selection Scoring
+Selection Scoring Process